Deal alert! Northwest, our favorite company, is forming

 Enter your Texas LLC’s accounting year.

-If this is your first year filing a No Tax Due Report, your LLC’s “accounting year begin date” will be the date it was approved.
+If this is your first time filing a No Tax Due Report, your LLC’s “accounting year begin date” will be the date your LLC was approved.

 - on your stamped and approved Certificate of Formation

 - or by searching your LLC name on the Taxable Entity Search page and looking at the “Effective SOS Registration Date”

 Your LLC’s “accounting year end date” will be 12/31 of the prior year.

 For example, if your LLC was approved on April 2nd, 2022 and you’re filing your LLC’s 2023 No Tax Due Report:

 - your LLC’s report year will be 2023